pinglab-intern/engineering-protein-graph-data/Cardiovascular-KG/README.md

 Extracting all Participants from Metabolism of Proteins->Protein Repair

 ### Extracting_PMIDs.ipynb:
-Library for extracting pmids given a unid
+Library for extracting pmids given either uniprot ID or drugbank ID